Agent-Oriented Planning in Multi-Agent Systems: Conclusion

 \section{Conclusion}

-In this study, we propose a novel agent-oriented planning framework for multi-agent systems, following three critical design principles to ensure that the meta-agent can effectively decompose the user query into several sub-tasks for producing satisfactory responses.
-The proposed framework utilizes a fast decomposition and allocation process, which relies on the ability of LLMs to generate an intermediate schedule efficiently.
-After that, a reward model and the representative work mechanism are employed to evaluate these intermediate results, routing three different paths for executing the sub-task or making necessary modifications to align the sub-task with agents, such as replan the sub-task, plan in detail, and re-describe.
-Extensive experiments demonstrate that the proposed agent-oriented framework achieves significant improvements over both the existing single-agent and multi-agent baseline methods.
-We provide discussions on the contributions of different components in the framework and the potential for improvements in agent-oriented planning.
-We will release the source code to promote further research in the community.
+In this study, we propose \name, a novel agent-oriented planning framework for multi-agent systems, following three critical design principles to ensure that the meta-agent can effectively decompose the user query into several sub-tasks for producing satisfactory responses. \name utilizes a fast decomposition and allocation process, which relies on the ability of LLMs to generate an intermediate schedule efficiently.
+After that, a reward model and the representative works mechanism are employed to evaluate these intermediate results, resulting in executing the sub-task or making necessary modifications to align the sub-task with agents, such as replan the sub-task, plan in detail, and re-describe.
+Extensive experiments demonstrate that \name achieves significant improvements over both the existing single-agent and multi-agent baseline methods.
+We provide discussions on the contributions of different components in \name and the potential for improvements in agent-oriented planning.
+We hope \name can contribute to advancing research in this field, inspiring further exploration and innovation in practical applications.